hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 you will notice that you are prompted for the passphrase at each connection you make to a cluster.
-To avoid retyping it each time, you can setup an internal SSH agent in MobaXterm that will take care of unlocking the private key when you open the application.
+To avoid retyping it each time, you can setup an internal SSH agent in MobaXterm that will take care of unlocking the private key or using an SSH certificate for :ref:`Multi-Factor Authentication <mfa_leuven>` when you open the application.
 The SSH agent will save the passphrase after you have introduced it once.